callieboskin/183Paper/suds.md

 ### History and Prior Applications of RNN's
 Recurrent Neural Networks were developed in 1986 by David Rumelhart, a mathematical psychologist from Stanford University.
 You can read more about him here [Link to Personal Page](https://en.wikipedia.org/wiki/David_Rumelhart) and even read the original paper where this application is discussed in great detail here: [Link to paper](https://www.nature.com/articles/323533a0).
 This novel innnovation sparked a great deal of interest in applying this knowledge to many different fields.
 Within the turn of the century, scientists were starting to apply this to music composition, handwriting recognition, and even protein homology detection.
 It wasn't until 1997 that two European scientists created the LSTM as an improved and specialized version of the current RNN's.

-If you are interested in reading more, [here](https://ai.googleblog.com/2019/03/rnn-based-handwriting-recognition-in.html) is an article about how Google is using RNN's to develop handwriting recognition software.
-[Here](https://web.stanford.edu/class/archive/cs/cs224n/cs224n.1174/reports/2762076.pdf) is another interesting article detailing how RNN-assisted computer generated music fooled over 70% of human listeners.
+If you are interested in reading more, check out these two articles:
+* [Article Here: ](https://ai.googleblog.com/2019/03/rnn-based-handwriting-recognition-in.html) This is an article about how Google is using RNN's to develop handwriting recognition software.
+* [Scientific Paper Here: ](https://web.stanford.edu/class/archive/cs/cs224n/cs224n.1174/reports/2762076.pdf) This is another interesting research paper detailing how RNN-assisted computer generated music fooled over 70% of human listeners.

 ### What is the structure of a Recurrent Neural Network?
 This might seem scary at first, but do not feel intimidated by the complex math or the weird structures you might see.
 They are all simply a collection of inputs, outputs, and arrows that indicate the direction that information is flowing.
 With that in mind, let us look at a simple RNN set-up.